duriantaco/jonq/README.md

 - **Familiar patterns**: Py + SQL-like keywords
 - **Readability**: For human readability
 - **Faster development**: Write complex queries in a fraction of the time

+### jonq vs DuckDB

+- JSON Path Navigation: Jonq's syntax for traversing nested JSON structures with dot notation is intuitive and pythonic.
+Pretty easy to use if you ask me.
+- Lightweight: Lightweight that doesn't require setting up a database system
+- jq Power: By leveraging jq, jonq inherits jq's powerful JSON processing capabilities while making it more accessible through a SQL-like interface.
+- Small Footprint: Jonq has fewer dependencies and a smaller installation footprint compared to DuckDB.
+- Purpose built: Self-explanatory

 ## Installation